valhalla/valhalla/docs/implementation_details.md

 [naive Viterbi Algorithm](https://en.wikipedia.org/wiki/Viterbi_algorithm)
 and `ViterbiSearch` implements the lazy Dijkstra-based Viterbi Algorithm.
-Both implementations are able to find the optimal path. `NaiveViterbiSearch` is able to work with the both maximum and minimum objectives, whereas `ViterbiSearch` only works with minimum objectives as it's Dijkstra-based.
+Both implementations are able to find the optimal path. `NaiveViterbiSearch` is able to work with both maximum and minimum objectives, whereas `ViterbiSearch` only works with minimum objectives as it's Dijkstra-based.

-We derive `MapMatching` from `ViterbiSearch` because it's faster in theory.
+We derive `MapMatching` from `ViterbiSearch` for it has better performance in theory.
 You can develop your own map matching algorithm to work with other road network sources (e.g. pgRouting) by inheriting from either implementation (depending on your objectives), and implement `IViterbiSearch::TransitionCost` and `IViterbiSearch::EmissionCost`.

 The details about these algorithms are described [here](https://github.com/valhalla/meili/blob/master/docs/algorithms.md).